 ‘So, Mr Bounderby threw on his hat – he always threw it on, as expressing a man who had been far too busily employed in making himself, to acquire any fashion of wearing his hat.’ (p.
 26)

-In Dickens’ novel, the wealthy Bounderby constantly tells others about his impoverished background and what a self-made man he is.
-This detail of direct characterization (his theatrically indifferent way of throwing on his hat, as if to say ‘I’m too busy being successful to worry about my appearance’) is thus fitting.
+In Dickens’ novel, wealthy Mr Bounderby constantly tells others about his impoverished background and what a self-made man he is.
+This direct characterization (his theatrically indifferent way of throwing on his hat) suggests his haste, his being ‘a busy man with important things to do’.
+Its thus fits his persona and backstory.

-Direct characterization ideally is economical.
+Keep direct characterization, as much as possible, to concise information relevant to your story.
 Blend direct and indirect characterization to develop your characters.
-Too much explicit telling about your characters’ personalities, at the cost of showing, could make them feel like hollow caricatures.
+Too much explicit telling about your characters’ personalities, at the cost of showing, could make them feel like bland collections of abstract nouns without specificity.
+For example, here is bad direct characterization:

-When introducing character’s for the first time particularly, use direct characterization to give readers essential details.
-Consider, for example, our first introduction to the character named ‘Mother’s Younger Brother’ (henceforth abbreviated ‘MYB’) in E.L.
+When introducing characters for the first time particularly, use direct characterization to give readers essential details.
+It’s easier to remember simply states facts, e.g. ‘She was a kind woman.’
+Consider, for example, our first introduction to the character named ‘Mother’s Younger Brother’ (we’ll abbreviate ‘MYB’) in E.L.
 Doctorow’s classic novel Ragtime (1975):

 ‘Down at the bottom of the hill Mother’s Younger Brother boarded the streetcar and rode to the end of the line.
 He was a lonely, withdrawn young man with blond moustaches, and was thought to be having difficulty finding himself.’ (p.
 4)

-The characterization of MYB’s melancholic nature is direct.
-Doctorow proceeds to flesh out his portrait, painting in character detail, as we learn MYB is in love with a famous chorus girl, Evelyn Nesbit.
+Doctorow uses direct characterization to show MYB’s melancholic nature.
+As we read on, we learn MYB is in love with a famous chorus girl, Evelyn Nesbit.
 Doctorow passes into indirect characterization, describing the posters of Evelyn on the wall in MYB’s bedroom and his stalking of her to illustrate the extent of his obsessive nature.

 This movement – from simple, direct characterization to broader character details given indirectly – creates a sense of character development.
-The direct characterization – MYB’s loneliness – is relevant to his broader arc, as he eventually has a brief but unsatisfying fling with Nesbit.
+The direct characterization – MYB’s loneliness – is also relevant to his broader arc.
+Because he eventually has a brief (but unsatisfying fling) with Evelyn.

-3. Introduce characters with direct characterization relevant to their story arcs
+3. Introduce characters with direct characterization relevant to arcs

-As Doctorow’s example above shows, effective direct characterization helps us picture characters’ appearances and know their primary goals, drives, motivations.
+Effective direct characterization helps us picture characters’ appearances and know their primary goals, drives, and motivations.
 Some physical description is important, especially on first introduction.
 Yet the best physical description often tells us something about the character’s personality, too.
 And even links to their story arc, as MYB’s ‘lonely’ nature in Ragtime does.

-Take this direct description from John Steinbeck’s The Grapes of Wrath (1939):
+Take another description from Steinbeck’s The Grapes of Wrath:

 ‘He was not over thirty.
 His eyes were very dark brown and there was a hint of brown pigment in his eyeballs.
 His cheek-bones were high and wide, and strong deep lines cut down his cheeks, in curves besides his mouth […] His hands were hard, with broad fingers and nails as thick and ridges as little clam shells.
 The space between thumb and forefinger and the hams of his hands were shiny with callus.’ (p.
 3)